mapineda/ion-tic/README.md

 * 5/15 - Finish tab layout
 * 5/16 - scrapped tab layout for better UI with ionic module
 * 5/17 - building the ui functionality of the application
-* 5/18 - refactor, test, edits, debug
+* 5/18 - refactor, test, edits, debug - build backend api

 ##### What was learned